JAMA June 20, 2017

 Endpoint

-Key result: The addition of cetuximab to FOLFIRI significantly improved progression-free survival in patients with KRAS wild-type tumors.
+Key result: Adding cetuximab to FOLFIRI significantly improved progression-free survival compared to FOLFIRI alone, with benefits restricted to the KRAS wild-type subgroup.

 2014